Ichbinjoe/MCAuthenticator/README.md

 The database connection details should then be set in `dataBacking.mysql`.
-The default connection url is `jdbc:mysql://localhost:3000/db`, with the format `jdbc:mysql://<ip>:<port>/<databaseName>`. `username` and `password` should also be set to the a username and password that is able to access the database.
+The default connection url is `jdbc:mysql://localhost:3000/db`, with the format `jdbc:mysql://<ip>:<port>/<databaseName>`. `username` and `password` should also be set to a username and password that is able to access the database.

 ## Building MCAuthenticator